oferww/bambi/README.md

 </p>

 <p align="center">
-  A personal AI assistant that knows about Ofer’s life.
+  A personal AI assistant that knows about Ofer’s life. <br>
   It uses RAG (Retrieval Augmented Generation) over photos, PDFs, Instagram/CSV data, and text memories to answer questions, with a Streamlit frontend and a Cohere-powered backend.
 </p>

 ## Features